sergueyarellano/tddpractice/docs/part4.md

 }
 ```

 As you can see, integration tests requires a little bit more of preparation.
 But why?
 Think about what integration means, we are not testing atomic parts of our program, we are going out of that loop and testing the interconnection between larger pieces.
 Sounds scary, but the rewards are high.
-You can now present this tests to the client to sign off when the feature is completed.
+You can now present this tests to the customer to sign off when the feature is completed.
 See it as proof, as acceptance criteria.

 Well, if you were able to start and halt correctly the server using the hooks, you should see something like this: